nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Patient.md

       <td>Mandatory</td>
       <td>1:*</td>
       <td>Identifiers for this patient.</td>
-        <td>The NHS Number must be used as a unique identifier for the patient.
-Additional local identifiers are optional.</td>
+        <td>The NHS Number must be used as a unique identifier for the patient, and this will be populated in the nhsNumber slice, following the guidance below.
+Additional local identifiers are optional. </td>
       </tr>
        <tr>
        <td>Patient.identifier:NHSNumber</td>